What Is a Cash Offer in Real Estate? Here’s What You Need to Know

 Sam Dadofalza is an associate refresh editor at HomeLight, where she crafts insightful stories to guide homebuyers and sellers through the intricacies of real estate transactions.
 She has previously contributed to digital marketing firms and online business publications, honing her skills in creating engaging and informative content.

 In a competitive seller’s market, coming to the table with a cash offer — rather than traditional financing — can give you an advantage over other potential buyers.
-Home sales declined significantly in 2023 due to a combination of high mortgage rates, low inventory, and rising prices, but the demand for all-cash offers has persisted.
+The volume of home sales softened this 2024, weighed down by high mortgage rates and rising prices, but the demand for all-cash offers has persisted.

 Now that we’ve discussed the demand for cash offers in today’s real estate market, let’s explore what they are, who makes them, and their benefits for buyers and sellers.